 Flood Damage Reduction

-Flooding was a serious problem in the Tennessee Valley region before TVA dams and reservoirs were built.
-Because of poor farming practices, floods washed away the topsoil, causing severe erosion and limiting farmers’ ability to grow crops.
-The potential for flood damage increased as cities and towns were built along rivers and in some cases, lives were lost.
+Untamed rivers washed away the topsoil, causing severe erosion and limiting farmers’ ability to grow crops; poor farming practices compounded the problem.
+The potential for flood damage increased as cities and towns were built alongside the rivers.
+Property was regularly devastated.
+In many cases, lives were lost.

-In an average year, the TVA system prevents about $240 million in flood damage in the TVA region and along the Ohio and Mississippi rivers.
-To date, the operation of this system has prevented over $5.4 billion in flood losses across the TVA region, including about $4.9 billion in damage averted at Chattanooga.
-The system has also prevented about $470 million in flood losses in the lower Ohio and Mississippi River drainage basins.
+Today, TVA has a sophisticated system of dams to control flooding along the Tennessee River watershed, and each year it prevents about $240 million in flood damage in the TVA region and along the Ohio and Mississippi Rivers.
+To date, the operation of this system has prevented over $5.4 billion in flood losses across the Tennessee Valley, including about $4.9 billion in damage averted at Chattanooga—the Valley’s most flood-prone city.
+(The system has also prevented about $470 million in flood losses in the lower Ohio and Mississippi River drainage basins.)